uhasker/getting-things-done-in-next-js/src/chapter4/06-working-with-multiple-tables.md

 | 4       | Think of a funny joke | inprogress  |            |                           |
 ```

-Similarly, if we wanted to return all projects that don't have any associated tasks, we would need to use a right join:
+Similarly, if we wanted to return all projects that don't have any associated tasks, we could use a right join:

 ```sql
 select task.id as task_id, task.title as task_title, task.status as task_status, project.id as project_id, project.name as project_name